Yes, people still use Blogger. Over 353,000 live websites are running on it right now, according to BuiltWith.

-It wasn’t exactly what I planned for, but it turned out to be a good start.
+It didn’t do as well as I planned, but it still turned out to be a good start.

 The History of Blogger.com